 Will it achieve the ambitious goals it sets?

 These are all questions open for debate.
 What is not open for debate is that the Earth is warming.
-The last several years has seen an increasing number of droughts, intense storms, and floods.
+The last several years have seen an increasing number of droughts, intense storms, and floods.
 Scientists point to climate change as “the biggest global health threat of the 21st century.”
-Yet despite these dire signs from the Earth herself and warnings from the scientific community do the highest branches of our government seek to debate the Green New Deal?
-No, rather they look to spread misinformation about, their taking away your car, taking away your airplane flights, you’re not going to be allowed to own cows anymore.
-It has become the way of politics today to paraphrase Michael Douglas as President Andrew Shepherd in the American President.
-We have serious problems to solve, and we need serious people to solve them and whatever your particular problem is, I promise you the majority of politicians are not the least bit interested in solving it.
-They are interested in two things, and two things only: making you afraid of it, and telling you who’s to blame for it.
+Despite these ominous signs from the Earth herself and warnings from the scientific community, do the highest branches of our government seek to debate the Green New Deal?
+No, instead, they look to spread misinformation about their taking away your car, taking away your airplane flights, you’re not going to be allowed to own cows anymore.
+It has become the way of politics today to paraphrase Michael Douglas as President Andrew Shepherd in The American President.
+We have serious problems to solve, and we need serious people to solve them.
+Whatever your particular problem is, I promise you most politicians are not the least interested in solving it.
+They are interested in two things, and two things only: making you afraid of it and telling you who’s to blame for it.
 That, ladies and gentlemen, is how you win elections.
-You gather a group of middle age, middle class, middle income voters who remember with longing an easier time and you bring a snowball to the Senate floor and state that we hear the perpetual headline that 2014 has been the warmest year on record, but now the script has flipped, because it’s very very cold outside.
+You gather a middle age group, middle class, and median income voters who remember with longing an easier time.
+You bring a snowball to the Senate floor and state that we hear the perpetual headline that 2014 has been the warmest year on record, but now the script has flipped because it’s very, very cold outside.

-Whether you agree with the Green New Deal or not it should be a rallying call to get serious about climate change.
-To reject the climate change deniers, who are more interested with ensuring the profits keep rolling into the gas and oil industries, and to look for ways to slow, reverse or halt climate changes altogether before It is too late
+Whether you agree with the Green New Deal or not, it should be a rallying call to get serious about climate change.
+To reject the climate change deniers, who are more interested in ensuring the profits keep rolling into the gas and oil industries, and looking for ways to slow, reverse or halt climate changes altogether before It is too late